 A purchase order will indicate which entity you are invoicing.
 If you have not been provided with a purchase order, please contact the officer who placed the order.

-For general information about supplying goods or services to Government in Western Australia please visit Department of Treasury - Supplying to Government
+For general information about supplying goods, services or assistance to Government in Western Australia please visit Department of Treasury - Supplying to Government

 Invoice requirements